stutichugh/stutichugh.github.io/_posts/2023-05-01-top_apps_blog.md

 ### Venmo

-Venmo is a cool app not only for money exchange but also to be able to do creative self-expression in the form of emoji and puns while you're paying people back.
+Venmo is a cool app not only for money exchange but also to be able to do creative self-expression in the form of emojis and puns while you're paying people back.

 Here are some examples: